 - The exhibition booklet, “Keeping 74 Bridge Street Above Water,” is downloadable as a PDF here.

 Hosting conferences and workshops across the country.
-In 2017, KHAW traveled to Annapolis, Palo Alto in 2018, and St. Augustine and Nantucket in 2019.
-KHAW: Caribbean in March 2020 was postponed, but we are actively planning future conferences.
-Stay tuned!
+In 2017, KHAW traveled to Annapolis, Palo Alto in 2018, St. Augustine and Nantucket in 2019, and Charleston and Salem in 2021.
+Stay tuned for future conferences!